luxonis/depthai-docs-website/source/pages/faq.rst

 #.
 For showing up when plugged in.
 We use this endpoint to load the firmware onto the device, which is a usb-boot technique.
 This device is USB2.
 #.
 For running the actual code.
 This shows up after USB booting and is USB3.

 In order to support the DepthAI modes, you need to download and install `Oracle VM VirtualBox Extension Pack <https://www.virtualbox.org/wiki/Downloads>`__.
 Once this is installed, enable USB3 (xHCI) Controller in the USB settings.
-You'll then need to route the Myriad (depthai) as USB device from Host to the VBox.

-The screenshots below show the two filters that need to be made You'll need to route the Myriad as USB device from Host to the VBox.
+Once this is done, you'll need to route the Myriad as USB device from Host to the VBox.
 This is the filter for depthai before it has booted, which is at that point a USB2 device:

 .. image:: https://user-images.githubusercontent.com/32992551/105070455-8d4d6b00-5a40-11eb-9bc6-19b164a55b4c.png
   :alt: Routing the not-yet-booted depthai to the VirtualBox.

 The last step is to add the USB Intel Loopback device.
+The depthai device boots its firmware over USB, and after it has booted, it shows up as a new device.

 This device shows just up when the depthai/OAK is trying to reconnect (during runntime, so right after running a pipeline on depthai, such as `:bash: python3 depthai_demo.py`).